atolab/zenoh-web/content/docs/migration_1.0/C_Pico.md

 ## Accessor Pattern

-In 1.0.0, we want to make our API more consistent and convenient.
+In 1.0.0, we have made our API more convenient and consistent to use across languages.
 We use opaque types to wrap the raw Zenoh data from the Rust library in zenoh-c.
 With this change, we introduce the accessor pattern to read the field of a struct.

 For instance, to get the attachment of a sample in zenoh-c,